liamcodeslol/liamcodeslol/README.md

-i mostly mess around with **roblox, web coding, random tools, and whatever project sounds fun at 2am because i wanna do something cuz im bored** I don't stick to one type of project for long, so there's probably gonna little bit of everything around here
+i mostly mess around with **roblox, web coding, random tools, and whatever i wanna do at 2am because i wanna do something cuz im bored** i cant stick to one thing so like ima prolly make alot of projects